-The significance of this paper lies in the construction of the first convergent finite element scheme of arbitrarily high order and establishes a comprehensive numerical analysis framework for the (iso-)parametric discretization where the non-local interface curvature dynamics dominates.
+The significance of this paper lies in the construction of the first convergent finite element scheme of arbitrarily high order and the establishment of a comprehensive numerical analysis framework for the (iso-)parametric discretization where the non-local interface curvature dynamics dominates.

-We note that, despite the absence of convergence proofs, unconditionally stable schemes for curvature-driven interface models have been successfully developed in many previous works, including \cite{DLY22,BGN15a,BGN15b,BGN16,Bansch01,NST16}.
-For readers interested in scientific computing approaches, we refer to \cite{VGZB09,VRBZ11,XBS13,ST18} for fast spectral methods based on potential theory; \cite{FZ23,OQS22,GNZ23} for cut-FEMs; \cite{ZWT10,Fu20,GNZ24} for arbitrary Lagrangian–Eulerian (ALE) methods; and \cite{GRR06} for level-set methods.
+We note that, despite the absence of convergence proofs, unconditionally stable schemes for curvature-driven interface models have been successfully developed in many previous works, including \cite{DLY22,BGN15a,BGN15b,BGN16,Bansch01,NST16,GTZ2026}.
+For readers interested in scientific computing approaches, we refer to \cite{VGZB09,VRBZ11,XBS13,ST18} for fast spectral methods based on potential theory; \cite{FZ23,OQS22,GNZ23} for cut-FEMs; \cite{ZWT10,Fu20,GNZ24} for arbitrary Lagrangian–Eulerian (ALE) methods; and \cite{GRR06,OK2005,OKZ2007} for level-set methods.

 In \cite{LQ25}, the authors consider an arbitrary Lagrangian–Eulerian interface tracking method for two-phase Navier–Stokes flow without surface tension.
 In this case, no curvature terms need to be dealt with.
 They establish the $H^1$-optimal convergence for the semi-discrete iso-parametric finite element method, provided that the finite element degree satisfies $k\geq2$.
 We also mention that, in the recent work \cite{EKL24}, a convergence proof was established for a bulk-boundary finite element method for a tumor growth model \cite{EKS19}.
-It is important to point out, however, that the free-boundary model problem considered in \cite{EKL24} possesses a nice local parabolicity structure, allowing the application of the standard (iso-)parametric finite element techniques as developed in \cite{DDE05,DE13,KLL17,KLL19,KLL-Willmore,ER21}.
+It is important to point out, however, that the free-boundary model problem considered in \cite{EKL24} possesses a favorable local parabolicity structure, allowing the application of the standard (iso-)parametric finite element techniques as developed in \cite{DDE05,DE13,KLL17,KLL19,KLL-Willmore,ER21}.
 In contrast, for the curvature-driven interface problem \eqref{subeq:PDE1}--\eqref{subeq:PDE5}, the associated differential operator is non-local and pseudo-differential (cf. \cite{Garcke13}), resulting in a much more complicated stability structure.

 The main contribution of this paper is to develop the discrete numerical stability and convergence of the system \eqref{subeq:PDE1}--\eqref{subeq:PDE5} for both cases $d=2,3$.
 Without loss of generality, we may assume the external force $f=0$ and the surface tension coefficient $\gamma_0=1$. \begin{enumerate} \item[{ $\bullet$}] The most important analytic feature of the system \eqref{subeq:PDE1}--\eqref{subeq:PDE5} is the following energy identity which is obtained by testing \eqref{subeq:PDE1} with $u$ and applying integration by parts: